lawrennd/old_talks/_mlphysical/includes/overview-2022.md

 \subsection{Assessment}

+\notes{There are two forms of assessment.
+Firstly, we will ask you to a "lab sheet" of answer (based on the notes we provide).
+The lab can be completed using python and the jupyter notebook (for example on [colab](https://colab.research.google.com/)).
+This will be completed by Week 5 and is worth 15%.}

 \notes{We will use the examples we present this year to help inspire a set of mini projects for you to work on in small groups.
-The aim will be to produce a report on the different challenges, detailing what questions you asked and how you answered them using the techniques we’ll teach.}
+The aim will be to produce a report on the different challenges, detailing what questions you asked and how you answered them using the techniques we’ll teach.
+This is submitted first day of Lent term and is worth 85%.}

+\slides{* Lab sheet for completion by end of Week 5.
-\slides{* Mini projects starting in Week 6 in small groups deploying lessons you’ve learnt}
+* Mini projects starting in Week 6 in small groups deploying lessons you’ve learnt}

 \subsection{Course Material}